dickpepperfield/make_fake_article/README.md

 # realfakenews.space
 # AI Generated news, posted 4 times a day.

-Make a fake article and post it to a wordpress site
+Make a fake article and post it to a wordpress site, this is the python application the creates the content on the website https://realfakenews.space

+Some website files live within docs

 # Prerequisites